TonyKelly1/tonykelly-tech/src/pages/posts/2024-marketing-predictions.md

 Where we start blurring the lines and issues start arising is when AI becomes the creator and humans are entirely removed from the process.

-People who are using AI as an integral part of their content strategy to beef up their output are already seeing their content (and overall website performance) being hammered by search engines, despite some (initial success)[https://www.linkedin.com/posts/markseo_google-on-ai-content-back-from-whence-you-activity-7142848812275961857-jmji?utm_source=share&utm_medium=member_desktop].
+People who are using AI as an integral part of their content strategy to beef up their output are already seeing their content (and overall website performance) being hammered by search engines, despite some [initial success](https://www.linkedin.com/posts/markseo_google-on-ai-content-back-from-whence-you-activity-7142848812275961857-jmji?utm_source=share&utm_medium=member_desktop).

 Images and videos created from AI are also set to become the new stock images for many websites.
 Like stock images, they quickly grow tired and don’t resonate with people who land on your website.
 The fact that many AI-generated images feature people with 6 fingers or 3 eyes should also be a bit of a red flag.